econnet/econ/do.rst

 Profit advances constitute regular payments to owners, currently contributing or not, to allow them to use products of the outside economy already before revenue from sales of the product.

-The `LE`_ corresponding to a product accepts work shares as a pledge for profit advances.
+The `LE`_ corresponding to a product accepts tributes as a pledge for profit advances.

 Advances are